bdambrosio/Owl/README.md

 # Owl
 Owl is my experimental Research Coach / general support.
-Owl is built on Alphawave-py / promptrix, both heavily modded.
+Owl is built on Alphawave-py / promptrix-py, both heavily modded.
 Modded Alphawave-py is included, but promptrix-py isn't, I'll fix that before release.

 So why yet another bot?
 Well, Owl is a personal research project into cognitive architecture.
 * Of course Owl can do obvious stuff like search the web or wikipedia or retrieve articles from the new york times or ...